jillyfortwengler/BAE305_FlowerPower/README.md

 Group Members: Brynn Cooper, Jillian Fortwengler, Lauren Kargas

-## Summary
+# Summary

 The Flower Power Plant Staycation was thoughtfully designed with busy college students in mind, especially those who love their plants but may not always have the time to properly care for them.
 This innovative system features a fully automated watering and lighting setup that users can customize based on their plant’s specific needs.
 A SparkFun Soil Moisture Sensor continuously monitors soil moisture, triggering watering via pump only when necessary to conserve water and prevent overwatering.
 An ultrasonic sensor monitors the water reservoir level and activates an LED indicator when a refill is needed.
 By automating essential plant care tasks, the Flower Power Plant Staycation helps students maintain healthy, thriving plants with minimal daily effort.

-## Design Description
+# Design Description

-### Materials and Planning
+## Materials and Planning

-We began by outlining the materials needed for the project.
-Key components were carefully selected based on their performance and compatibility:
+1. First, we created a Bill of Materials (BoM) needed for this project.
+We selected the best components based on their performance and capability for the needs of the project.
-- UV Grow Light to promote optimal plant growth
+•	A UV Grow Light to promote optimal plant growth
-- SparkFun Inventor's Kit
-- SparkFun Soil Sensor
+•	SparkFun Soil Sensor
+•	A LED bulb extension cord with a switch
-- Water pump motor capable of extended use
+•	A reliable water pump motor capable of extended use
+•	A tube for the water pump
-- Circuit components: RTC (Real-Time Clock) module and two relays
+•	Circuit components: Real-Time Clock (RTC), two relays, LCD screen,

 ![image](https://github.com/user-attachments/assets/41541d39-87c2-4b2c-950a-eb7c08c0e04e)